A robust and well-built vintage all-metal mechanically controlled 35mm SLR film camera worth the collector's keep.

 Basic Camera Features

-Acknowledged for its superior build and robust handling, the Nikomat/Nikkormat not only prides itself as an excellent consumer-grade camera, but also a strong companion the professionals for its fundamentally compact form factor, exceptional build quality, top-rated mechanicals, and extremely reliable metal-blade Copal Square focal-plane shutter, which is known for its high X-speed, durability, and accuracy.
+Acknowledged for its superior build and robust handling, the Nikomat/Nikkormat not only prides itself as an excellent consumer-grade camera, but also a strong companion to the professionals for its fundamentally compact form factor, exceptional build quality, top-rated mechanicals, and extremely reliable metal-blade Copal Square focal-plane shutter, which is known for its high X-speed, durability, and accuracy.

 The front of the camera, as with the rest of the series, is rather spartan with the lens mount housing off-center to the right of the front plane, the self-timer rocker switch to its left, and the lens release button on the right edge of the lens mount.